AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 - [MLflow Models][MLflow Models Page]: Used to deploy machine learning models in diverse serving environments
 - [MLflow Model Registry][MLflow Model Registry Page]: Used to store, annotate, discover, and manage models in a central repository

-When deployed it looks as in the following diagram:
+It uses a classic client server architecture as depicted in the following diagram:

 {{<center>}}
 {{<mermaid/graph>}}